Mandatory Parent Meeting August 22, 2012 at OLMC

 Sacramental Preparation Courses

-Separate sacramental preparation courses are offered for the sacraments of First Reconciliation, First Holy Communion, and Confirmation.
+Sacramental preparation courses are offered for the sacraments of First Reconciliation, First Holy Communion, and Confirmation.
 Students can begin sacramental preparation courses when it is determined they are properly prepared to start the immediate preparation classes.
 The Light of Christ requires students to attend Faith Formation courses or attend a Catholic School every year, beginning in kindergarten, so they can be properly prepared for the sacraments.
 If a student does not meet this requirement, the parents and child will need to work with the director of faith formation to create an individualized plan for success that will allow the child to quickly get caught up so they can eventually participate in the sacraments with their grade level classmates.

 ¨ The Sacrament of Confirmation: Confirmation is the third of three Sacraments of Initiation.
 It is when the individual answers the call from God to say they want to continue to grow in their faith as a member of Christ’s Church.
 Confirmation is NOT a graduation from church or the last responsibility before no longer attending faith formation opportunities.
 Instead confirmation prepares students to become more active in their faith.
 It is when they say they want to be part of a faith community and are willing to listen to God's call and direction in their lives by living out their faith in Him.